 - Its original name was “de Waal Straat” (Dutch)

-- The Wall Street and its surrounding are the second largest financial center in the world; the largest is still in London, England.
+- The Wall Street and its surrounding are the second largest financial centre in the world; the largest is still in London, England.

-- Well, an average finance employee (so to say, some colleagues of mine in field, but not in income … ) earns ca $ 363.000,00 … A good reason to relocate “my daily routine in going to work” in Lower Manhattan.
+- Well, an average finance employee (so to say, some colleagues of mine in the field, but not in income … ) earns about $ 363.000,00 … A good reason to relocate “my daily routine in going to work” in Lower Manhattan.

 - If you had a Time Machine, you should travel back to 1956 and invest some $1.000 together with Warren Buffet – back to the feature in 2017 – you would possess more than $300 million!